<img height="1" width="1" src="https://www.facebook.com/tr?id=467191071302414&amp;ev=PageView &amp;noscript=1">

 When can I file a writ petition?

 Request for writ review must contain a verified petition, supporting memorandum, exhibits, an adequate record, and a proof of service.
 The party seeking writ review must have a “beneficial interest” in the lawsuit, which means some special interest or some right to be preserved or protected and above the public interest.
 The petition must address the grounds for relief, the inadequacy of other remedies, and the “prayer” specifying the desired writ.
+The following are general criteria for determining the appropriateness of a writ:

 • The issue presented in the writ petition is of widespread interest or a significant and novel constitutional issue